Get Down on It

 "Get Down on It" is a song by American band Kool & the Gang.
 It was originally released on their Something Special album in 1981.
-The single was certified Gold by the RIAA.
+The single was certified platinum by the RIAA.

 Record World called it a "kinetic dancer" and said that the "chant-like chorus hook is contagious."

+Composition

+Robert "Kool" Bell stated their inspiration to write the song after his brother and friends listened to Bob Marley during a studio rehearsal session.
+He characterized the song as being "not quite reggae" despite having a reggae "feel" to it.
+Ronald Bell corroborated this story, explaining that they began writing the song after vocalist James "JT" Taylor began singing after he began playing a reggae melody.
+Bell felt that the song was a perfect blend of the pop and funk music, noting they also took inspiration from their work in the 1970s.